-- have been granted discretionary leave to enter or stay in the UK, and can get benefits
+Got discretionary leave to enter or stay in the UK, and can get benefits.

-- have been given leave to stay as a displaced person and you can get benefits
+Received leave to stay as a displaced person and you can get benefits.

-- have been given leave to stay and have applied for 'leave to remain' as a victim of domestic violence
+Received leave to stay and have applied for 'leave to remain' as a victim of domestic violence.

 UK Immigration Control

 When you enter the UK if you become subject to immigration control you cannot claim Child Benefit unless you are: